MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-I-Bureau-Census-Department-Commerce/part-30-Foreign-Trade-Regulations/subpart-A-General-Requirements/section-30.1.md

 *Exemption.* A specific reason as cited within this part that eliminates the requirement for filing EEI.

 *Exemption legend.* A notation placed on the bill of lading, air waybill, export shipping instructions, or other commercial loading document that describes the basis for not filing EEI for an export transaction.
-The exemption legend shall reference the number of the section or provision in the FTR where the particular exemption is provided (See Appendix D to this part).
+The exemption legend shall reference the number of the section or provision in the FTR where the particular exemption is provided (See appendix B to this part).

 *Export.* To send or transport goods out of a country.